cncf/toc/tags/contributor-strategy.md

 3 - TOC

 ## Mission
-Consistent with the CNCF SIG definition, the mission of CNCF SIG Contributor Strategy is to collaborate on strategies related to building, scaling, and retaining contributor communities, including (people) governance, communications, operations, and tools.
+Consistent with the CNCF TAG definition, the mission of CNCF TAG Contributor Strategy is to collaborate on strategies related to building, scaling, and retaining contributor communities, including (people) governance, communications, operations, and tools.
 We want to help grow flourishing,